renaborges/Finalapk/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 Step 2 - You should have the necessary files to run the app.
 You can find it here: https://github.com/renaborges/my_portable_files
          After you download the files locate them in your 'wamp/www' working directory.
+The structure should be: wamp/www/my_portable_files/v3_reny/v3.php
 ----------------------------------------------------------------------------------------------------------------------------------
 Step 3 - You should create default values to your MySQL such as: